Admission Process

 • User guides for Applicants

 Applicants to the aerospace engineering M.S. degree program should have a degree in aerospace engineering or related fields.
 Students in related areas such as mechanical engineering, applied physics, and applied mathematics will be considered, and if found eligible awarded a conditional admission that will require them to complete some undergraduate aerospace engineering courses to achieve the prerequisite knowledge for the graduate level courses.
-Check with graduate adviser before applying
+Check with graduate adviser before applying.

 We look at the application package as a whole.
 This includes your academic records, your test scores and the recommendation letters, your statement of purpose and your resume/curriculum vita.
 The admission committee looks for evidence that you have the academic background, maturity and motivation to succeed in our graduate program.
 Take this into account when preparing your application and support documents.

-Here is the link to the Interfolio application for Aerospace Engineering: https://apply.interfolio.com/109024
+Here is the link to the Interfolio application for Aerospace Engineering: http://apply.interfolio.com/130986

 Have any questions?